NatashaKRS/course-portfolio/model_card.md

 ## Trade-offs

-The model performs solidly in the mid-range but tends to overpredict scores at the very bottom of the range and underpredict scores at the very top, as we can see from the following graph:
+The model performs solidly in the mid-range but tends to overpredict scores at the bottom of the range and underpredict scores at the top, as we can see from the following graph:

 ![Graph](Writing_quality_predictor.png)